Shareholder Agreements in Hawai'i

 We are creative.
 We are agile.
 We quickly adapt to rapidly changing circumstances, including changes in the law.

-Hopkins Centrich is dedicated to upholding the rights of minority shareholders.
+Hopkins Centrich Law is dedicated to upholding the rights of minority shareholders.
 If you feel you are not being treated right and you are invested in a closely held company – money, time, labor, experience, intellectual property, etc. – please call us as soon as possible.